-Once a year Smögen shines a little extra.
-For two days, Havsvallen's football pitch – in the middle of idyllic cliffs, boathouses and fish taverns – is transformed into an area for music, partying and community.
-Here, visitors from Sweden and Norway come together, but also guests from, for example, the USA, England and Switzerland.
+Once a year, Smögen shines a little brighter.
+For two days, Havsvallen's football pitch – nestled among idyllic cliffs, boathouses, and fish taverns – is transformed into a hub for music, partying, and community.
+Here, visitors from Sweden and Norway come together, along with guests from places like the USA, England, and Switzerland.
 What attracts the public to Smögen?
-Well, there are world-renowned DJs, there are Swedish live artists and there are exuberant festival emotions.
-It's Amaze Festival and it's summer on the island.
+Well, there are world-renowned DJs, Swedish live artists, and an abundance of exuberant festival energy.
+It’s Amaze Festival, and it’s summer on the island.

 Amaze Festival at Smögen.
 Photo: Fabian Engström.